 Gulabi Tandel, a member of the Gangavalli village in Karnataka approached the turtles that were reaching the tidal area, put her hand on their carapaces and said, ‘Both of you take care’.
 Gulabi Tandel and her family had looked after turtles rescued by Canara Green Academy, an NGO based in Honnavar, Karnataka.
 This statement reflects a change in the mindset of the local community members of coastal Karnataka that has come about over the decades due to the effort of many NGOs in spreading awareness about sea turtle conservation.

-In the last two decades there have just been a handful of studies to survey the sea turtle populations in Karnataka.
-Since the ‘80s, information gathered through research on sea turtles in Karnataka has been sparse.
+In the last two decades, there have just been a handful of studies to survey the sea turtle populations in Karnataka.
+Since the 1980s, information gathered through research on sea turtles in Karnataka has been sparse.

-In 1982, Kar and Bhaskar established that the only species of sea turtles that came to nest on the Karnataka coast was the olive ridley sea turtle.
-B. K. Sharath surveyed the Karnataka coast, between Mangalore and Mukka, from October 1984 to March 1985, to look at the nesting frequency of olive ridley.
-He also did a market survey and recorded turtle egg sales thus confirming their consumption in the area.
+In 1982, Kar and Bhaskar established that the only species of sea turtles that came to nest on the Karnataka coast was the olive ridley.
+B. K. Sharath surveyed the Karnataka coast, between Mangalore and Mukka, from October 1984 to March 1985, to look at the nesting frequency of olive ridleys.
+He also did a market survey and recorded turtle egg sales, thus, confirming their consumption in the area.

-In 1984, the Central Sea Fisheries Research Institute (CMFRI) organised a workshop with the focus on sea turtle conservation.
-Satish Bhaskar, often called the turtle man of India, attended the workshop and realised he had little knowledge of turtles on the Karnataka coast.
+In 1984, the Central Marine Fisheries Research Institute (CMFRI) organised a workshop with the focus on sea turtle conservation.
+Satish Bhaskar, often called the ‘Turtle Man of India’, attended the workshop and realised he had little knowledge of turtles on the Karnataka coast.
 Consequently, very little conservation of any sorts was happening.
 The Assistant Conservator of Forests, Karwar was present at the meeting and committed to developing a sea turtle conservation programme (Kar and Bhaskar, 1982).